 Golf Foundation Pro-Am

-Friends of grass roots junior golf from the world of business, media and sport joined forces back in October to compete in a celebratory 30th Golf Foundation Pro-Am, supported by the European Tour.
-The event raised more than £18,000 to help young people from different backgrounds to enjoy the benefits of golf.
+Golf lovers from the world of business, media and sport came together on Monday (October 9) to compete in the Golf Foundation Pro-Am, supported by the European Tour.
+This year, the 31st edition of this popular tournament raised more than £15,000 to help young people with disabilities to enjoy the playing and personal benefits of golf.

-The European Tour has been at the forefront of every Golf Foundation Pro-Am since the first in 1986.
-The event, held at London Golf Club for a fifth year, had a special anniversary feel for supporters of this nationally recognised charity which helps boys and girls to ‘Start, Learn and Stay’ in the sport and encourages them to learn valuable ‘Skills for Life’ associated with the game.
+The European Tour has been the great supporter of every Golf Foundation Pro-Am since the first in 1986.
+This year’s event was held at London Golf Club for a sixth year, with 20 teams from around the country enjoying their golf day while backing the nationally recognised charity which helps boys and girls to ‘Start, Learn and Stay’ in the sport and encourages them to learn valuable ‘Skills for Life’ associated with the game.

-Stephen Lewis, Chairman of the Golf Foundation, said: “After 30 years this Pro-Am remains a very important part of our fundraising activity to make the game more accessible to youngsters.
-Thanks to all the backing we receive throughout the year, from leading organisations in golf to all the club golfers out there who want to show their support for juniors, the Golf Foundation is able to make a massive difference in the lives of many young people and really help the next generation to engage with this wonderful sport.
+“After 31 years this Pro-Am remains a very important part of our fundraising activity and we are hugely grateful to the European Tour for their support.
+Thanks to all the backing we receive throughout the year, from leading organisations in golf to all the club golfers out there who want to show their support for juniors, the Golf Foundation is able to make a massive difference in the lives of many young people.”

 The Golf Foundation wishes to thank all those companies and organisations which have shown their support for the Pro-Am, including donating auction items and prizes.
-These include HSBC, London Golf Club, Titleist, the European Tour Wives Association (ETWA), the Ladies European Tour, ETIQUS, Glenmuir, The Groucho Club, The Ryder Cup, PING, Hopkins, Woburn Golf Club, Prince’s Golf Club, and everyone else who kindly donated prizes.
+These include HSBC, London Golf Club, Titleist, the European Tour, The R&A, ETIQUS, Glenmuir, The Groucho Club, The Ryder Cup, PING, Tractor Hire, SRIXON, Woburn Golf Club, Princes Golf Club and everyone else who kindly donated prizes.